 Current claim map, Hidden Lake Property, N.W.T.

 These pegmatites intrude both the surrounding Burwash Formation and the granitic plutons and form the Yellowknife Pegmatite Field.
 Depending on their proximity to the granite intrusion, the pegmatite complexes commonly show regional zoning in their mineralization and can be rare element bearing.
 Lithium enrichment occurs in an outer zone typically 2 to 3 kms from the intrusion accompanied by Be, Ta, Nb and Ca enrichment (Sinclair, 1996).

-Dahrouge Geological Consulting Ltd. (Dahrouge) undertook exploration work in 2016 and 2017 on behalf of 92 Resources Corporation3.
+Dahrouge Geological Consulting Ltd. (Dahrouge) undertook exploration work in 2016 and 2017 on behalf Patriot Battery Metals3 who is Foremost Lithium’s 40/60 partner on this property with Foremost owning the majority.
 This work consisted of prospecting, grab sampling, detailed mapping, and channel sampling.
 Only the results of the 2016 program are relevant to the Hidden Lake Property.

 Subsequently a channel sampling program was completed between August 16th and September 7th, 2016.
 A total of 308 channel samples were collected from 61 channels cut across dykes D12, HL1, HL3 and HL4 Table 1.

 Table 1: 2016 channel sampling details.

 |Pegmatite||Length (m)||Number of Channels||Number of Samples|